Munter/grunt-reduce/README.md

 # Internationalization
-Internationalization is optional, and is done by parsing in a `locales` key to the grunt reduce configration like so:
+Internationalization is optional, and is done by parsing in a `locales` key to the grunt reduce configuration like so:

 ``` javascript
 module.exports = function( grunt ) {